kdave/btrfs-progs/Documentation/ch-sysfs.rst

         (RO, since: 5.5)

         The checksum used for the mounted filesystem.
-        This includes both the checksum type (see section *CHECKSUM ALGORITHMS*) and the implemented driver (mostly shows if it's hardware accelerated).
+        This includes both the checksum type (see section :ref:`CHECKSUM ALGORITHMS<man-mkfs-checksum-algorithms>`)
+        and the implemented driver (mostly shows if it's hardware accelerated).

 clone_alignment